MrCesar107/address-analyzing-tool-cli/readme.md

 `Set-ExecutionPolicy Unrestricted -Scope Process ./install.ps1`

-**⚠️ YOU NEED A VALID HYBRID ANALYSIS API KEY TO USE THIS SCRIPT ⚠️**
+**⚠️ YOU NEED A VALID HYBRID ANALYSIS AND RECORDED FUTURE API KEYS TO USE THIS SCRIPT ⚠️**

-You must put your Hybrid Analysis API key in a .env file in the directory where the script was installed
+You must put your Hybrid Analysis and Recorded Future API keys in a .env file in the directory where the script was installed

 **If you are in unix system (macOS/Linux)**